Predoctoral Research FellowshipTraining in Research in Integrative Medicine (TRIM) program

 To learn more about the program and the faculty instructors, please visit the overview page for Research Fellowships.

 Application to the program is a two-step process.
-During our open call applicants will be invited to complete a brief application form, along with a one-page personal statement and CV these will be due by November 1, 2019.
+During our open call, applicants will be invited to complete a brief application form, along with a one-page personal statement and CV.
 The top applicants will then be invited to submit a full application along with project abstract.

 The UCSF Osher Center is committed to reflecting this diversity in our faculty, students and other academic personnel.
 We work to fulfill these values by recruiting and retaining diverse scholars, especially those who have been systematically and historically underrepresented, prioritizing diversity and inclusion when hiring new fellows and faculty.